crossifyxyz/deploy-ubuntu-nginx/README.md

 6. Run the run script:
 ./run.sh

-## Updating

-1. Run the update script:
-./update.sh

-2. The update script will pull the latest Docker image, stop and delete the old PM2 process, and start a new PM2 process with the latest Docker image.

 ## Usage

 - The server environment can be started, stopped, and managed using ./run.sh